dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 If you use a custom converter that follows the preceding sample:

 * The `OnDeserializing` code doesn't have access to the new POCO instance.
 To manipulate the new POCO instance at the start of deserialization, put that code in the POCO constructor.
-* Don't pass in the options object when recursively calling `Serialize` or `Deserialize`.
-The options object contains the `Converters` collection.
-If you pass it in to `Serialize` or `Deserialize`, the converter will be used, making an infinite loop that results in a stack overflow exception.
+* Avoid an infinite loop by registering the converter in the options object and not passing in the options object when recursively calling `Serialize` or `Deserialize`.
+For more information, see the [Required properties](#required-properties) section earlier in this article.

 ### Public and non-public fields